Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Discussions

 Currently, middle- to large-scale models typically follow a pretrain-finetune training procedure, such as Bert.
 Pretraining is usually conducted on multiple datasets to learn general abilities like feature extraction.
-After pretraining, the model is finetuned for a specific task, which may sacrifice its general ability in favor of better performance.
+After that, the model is finetuned for a specific task, which may sacrifice its general ability for better performance.

 Intuitively, to achieve the best result, a model should be trained in the following way: (i) use MEmeL during pretraining to decrease monosemanticity and increase the general ability, and (ii) exclude MEmeL during finetuning on a specific task to allow for an increase in monosemanticity and achieve better results.
 To illustrate, pretraining is similar to a student accumulating knowledge from multiple courses, starting from elementary school to university, while finetuning is akin to preparing for the GRE exam.
 Monosemanticity is similar to rote memorization, where memorizing questions and answers during courses does not help improve the GRE score, but it is useful when studying for the exam.